wix/stylable/site/docs/guides/stylable-component-library.md

 * Reusable [vars](../references/variables.md) should be declared outside of the component.
 The component can use vars for common values that are less likely to be override-able.
 * Use [component variants](./component-variants.md) and [shared classes](./shared-classes.md) from the project file (`project.st.css`).

-More best practices for themable components can be found in the [stylable component best practices guide](./stylable-component-best-practices.md).
+More best practices for themable components can be found in the [**Stylable** component best practices guide](./stylable-component-best-practices.md).

 In the following code, you can see a component described with:
 * 2 colors used from project